 What fireworks to use

 The first type of firework to consider for a NYE display is a large compound cake.
 This is simply a number of big cakes all connected with an internal fuse but you only have to worry about lighting one fuse (with a reserve fuse normally available in case of problems).
-In previous years our advice was to pick a couple of big cakes and barrages but advances in compound cakes means they have become identical in performance and effects to individual cakes fired one after the other.
+In previous years my advice was to pick a couple of big cakes and barrages but advances in compound cakes means they have become an excellent alternative even for bigger shows.

 You’ll usually find these in firework retailers’ catalogues and websites in their “Cakes” section (some retailers call them “Barrages”, same thing), though increasingly many firework shops are highlighting compound cakes in their own sections.
 Some also call this type of firework a “display in a box” as that is what it does.
 All good retailers will have video clips so you can see the item in action and you can decide whether to err towards a short duration compound (high impact) or long duration (lesser impact) unit.